 Click the title or image to download the resource.

-- An overview of key issues related to readmissions for racially and ethnically diverse Medicare beneficiaries
+- An overview of key issues related to disparities in readmissions

-- A set of activities that can help hospital leaders take action to address readmissions in this population
+- A set of activities that can help hospital leaders address readmissions in this population

-- Concrete case examples of strategies and initiatives aimed at reducing readmissions in diverse populations
+- Strategies aimed at reducing readmissions in diverse populations

 Improving Patient Safety Systems for Patients With Limited English Proficiency: A Guide for Hospitals and TeamSTEPPS® Enhancing Safety for Patients With Limited English Proficiency Module